Philippines

 - Use Grab (the primary ride-hailing app) rather than street taxis, which are known for meter manipulation and overcharging

-- Keep a low profile with electronics and valuables — phone snatching and petty theft are common
+- Keep a low profile with electronics and valuables, as phone snatching and petty theft are common

-- Travel insurance with medical coverage is essential — quality healthcare is available but expensive
+- Travel insurance with medical coverage is important, as quality healthcare is available but expensive

 - Save the emergency number (911) and your embassy contact in your phone

-- Be aware of your surroundings in crowded areas — pickpocketing is common in entertainment districts
+- Be aware of your surroundings in crowded areas, as pickpocketing is common in entertainment districts

 - Carry a photocopy of your passport and leave the original in a secure location